siesto1elemento/siesto1elemento/README.md

 - 👋 Hi, I’m Rohit
--
 - 👀 I’m interested in Webdev, Webscraping and indiehacking
-- 🌱 I’m currently learning django and javascript
+- 🌱 I’m currently learning Django and Javascript
--
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me rohitojha9720@gmail.com